AlexCue987/kotest-posts/replace-mocks/REPLACE_MOCKS.md

 // tests to follow
 ```

-### Building A Test Doubles To Return A Series Of Canned Values, One at A Time
+### Building A Test Double To Return A Series Of Canned Values, One at A Time

 `mockk` has a really convenient feature, having a mocked function return a series of canned values, one at a time, like this:
 ```kotlin
  every { ret.answer(any()) } returns 42 andThen 43
 ```

-Let's replicate this really nice feature using extension function `Sequence<T>.toFunction` which is provided by Kotest 6.0:
+Let's replicate this really nice feature using extension function `Sequence<T>.toFunction()` which is provided by Kotest 6.0:

 ```kotlin
 val cannedAnswers = sequenceOf(43, 43).toFunction()